-The LSLC is a group of 9 individuals that take responsibility of the instructional spaces at Penn State.
-There are (3) co-chair positions one is from the Office of the Vice-President and Dean for Undergraduate Education at Penn State.
-Second is from the Office of Schreyer Institute for Teaching Excellence and Dean for Undergraduate Education, third is from the Office of Teaching and Learning with Technology.
+The LSLC is comprised of individuals responsible for envisioning the future of instructional spaces at Penn State.
 The LSLC has members that represent professors, students, the Registrar's Office, Media Tech and Support Services, OPP, the Commonwealth Campuses, Information Technology Services, Teaching & Learning Technology, Educational Equity for Underrepresented Groups and the Schreyer Center.